About Pathways to Progress

 Illustration of three people, two standing and one sitting in a wheelchair, all holding yellow bands.

-We’re working with two large, non-profit care organisations to identify practical pathways to change - ways to improve people’s protection from poverty while working in social care.
-This includes exploring how better pay, secure hours, pensions, and other Fair Work standards can be achieved in practice.
-A key focus will be understanding how ready employers are to implement Living Hours.
+We’re working with two large, non-profit care organisations to identify ways to improve people’s protection from poverty while working in social care.
+This includes exploring how better pay, secure hours, pensions, and other Fair Work standards can be achieved, and how ready employers are to implement to Living Hours.

-To ensure worker voices are at the heart of this project, we are speaking directly with frontline care staff about their day-to-day experiences.
-We want to understand how low pay and job insecurity affect their lives and use their insights to shape meaningful change.
+Worker voices are at the heart of this project: we are speaking with staff to understand how low pay and job insecurity play out in their day to day, and where change is needed.

-Throughout the project, we’ll be gathering evidence on what works (and what gets in the way) to help others make improvements that enhance job quality across the social care sector.
+We are interested in creativity and innovation: providers who have implement fair work practices, despite the restraints of funding or policy.
+These will be highlighted in case studies focused on successful initiatives, and ongoing challenges.
+We are learning what works (and what gets in the way) to help others make improvements that enhance job quality across the social care sector.

-Our work is guided by a Social Care Expert Group, who provide advice, strengthen the project’s direction, and support the sharing of learning across the sector.
+Our work is guided by a Social Care Expert Group, who provide insight and support the sharing of learning across the sector.

 Team Roles